NDBCK/Ansluta-Remote-Controller/README.md

 ##Decoding SPI

+Every time the button is pressed 2 data strobes are sent followed by a burst of data followed by a final strobe.

+Together with the datasheet from we can decode the data:

+Strobe 1:
+5B 5B 5C 5C 36 36 0F 0F 5D 5D 	//0x36 SIDLE Exit RX / TX, turn off frequency synthesizer and exit Wake-On-Radio mode if applicable

+Strobe 2:
+5B 5B 5C 5C 3B 3B 0F 0F 5D 5D 	//0x3B SFTX Flush the TX FIFO buffer.
+Only issue SFTX in IDLE or TXFIFO_UNDERFLOW states.

+Burst of data:
+5B 5B 5C 5C 7F 7F 0F 0F 5C 5C 	//0x7F Burst access to TX FIFO
+06 06 0F 0F 5C 5C
+55 55 0F 0F 5C 5C
+01 01 0F 0F 5C 5C
+3E 3E 0F 0F 5C 5C
+94 94 0F 0F 5C 5C
+02 02 0F 0F 5C 5C
+AA AA 0F 0F 5C 5C
+FF FF 0F 0F 5D 5D

+Final strobe:
+5B 5B 5C 5C 35 35 0F 0F 5D 5D 	//0x35 STX In IDLE state: Enable TX.

+Clearly some data is missing (configuration of the CC2500).
+This is when the battery's are inserted in the remote some initializing data is sent to the CC2500 (without pressing a button).

+So the module is awakened from sleep mode, the send buffer is cleared, data is loaded into the buffer and finaly the data is transmitted.

 The CC2500 is readily available as module on ebay with integrated antenna so no RF design is needed.